wp-plugins/wp-video-posts/readme.txt

 If FFMPEG is not installed, then the plugin still allows you to upload videos to create custom posts, but the video is not encoded nor is a splash image created.
 The default image will show as the splash image.

+=Instructions=
+- After install, go to the Dashboard.
+- Hover over the Videos menu item and click on Add New Video in the submen for Videos.
+- Add a title to the Video Post.
+- Click the Upload/Insert icon above the post content editor.
+- In the media uploader pop up, add the video you want to attach to this video post.
+- After the video uploads, it will automatically be encoded.
+After this process, the video attachment details open where you can modify the title, caption and description.
+- Once the details have been modified/added if you chose to add those details, click on the Insert into Post button.
+It will then add a shortcode that will appear as the following:
+[wpvp_flowplayer src=http://yoursite.com/wp-content/uploads/2012/06/MyCar.mp4 width=640 height=360 splash=http://yoursite.com/wp-content/uploads/2012/06/MyCar.jpg]
+- Add any other details in the post content and click the Publish button.
+- That is all.

 == Installation ==

 - Upload the wp_video_posts.zip file into `/wp-content/plugins/` directory